lancerael/wf-space-program/README.md

 * `yarn install` - install the project and dependencies
 * `yarn dev` - launch the server and fake API so you can access the demo in the browser
 * `yarn lint` - to verify the style of the code
-* `yarn tdd` - to run the unit tests
+* `yarn tdd` (or `yarn test`)- to run the unit tests
 * `yarn bdd` - to run the integration tests

 There are also build and preview tasks, though they would be deprecated as the conversion to a monorepo is completed.

 ## Atomic Structure

 Code is split heirarchically into atoms and molecules, meaning the smaller pieces of the AdvancedButton (button, loader and tooltip) can be reused inside other more advanced components.
-There is also a seperate folder for helper functions and constants.
+There are also seperate folders for helper functions and constants.

 The typical structure of a component is:

-- `index.ts` - export so you can see named files without lengthening the import
+- `index.ts` - to see named files in the ide without lengthening the import
 - `Component.tsx` - the component code
 - `Component.types.ts` - the typescript types and interfaces for the component
 - `Component.test.ts` - the unit tests for the component
-- `styles/Component.style.tsx` - styled component code, in a folder so it can have its own types
+- `Component.style.tsx` - styled component code
-- `styles/Component.styles.types.ts` - typescript types and interfaces for the style
+- `Component.styles.types.ts` - typescript types and interfaces for the style

 ## Features